RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 The same process (visualization and statistical testing) has been repeated for all the other variables in the dataset.

 ## Machine learning models applied on dataset:

 1) Logistic regression model (with L1 regularization)
 2) Naive bayes classifier model
+3) Random forest classifier model
-3) KNN classifier model
+4) KNN classifier model
+5) Gradient boosted tree model
-4) Decision tree classifier model
+6) Decision tree classifier model
-5) Random forest classifier model
+7) SVM classifier model

+### Principal component analysis:

+PCA was applied to achieve variable reduction and save computation time for KNN, gradient boosted tree and SVM classification algorithm.
+Using PCA, the total varaibles were reduced to 34 principal components that explain 90 % of variation in original dataset of 426 variables.

 ### Logistic Regression with L1 regularization:

+Applying the L1 regularization reduced the input variables from 432 variables in original dataset to 234 variables with non-zero coefficient due to shrinkage but accuracy metric (test set AUC) was same for both the logistic regression models with and without regularization.

 ![auc_logistic__l1_reg](https://user-images.githubusercontent.com/38769913/53280939-9ae00600-36ee-11e9-92ae-a8fa5dd1e27c.png)